-This course provides an introduction of basic conversational expressions and the development of vocabulary and basic grammatical structures.
+This course introduces basic conversational expressions and the development of vocabulary and basic grammatical structures.
 The main emphasis is on listening and speaking skills with a basic introduction to reading and writing skills.
 Cultural aspects of many Spanish speaking countries are introduced throughout the course.